-The MIC2169 is a high-efficiency, simple to use 500kHz PWM synchronous buck control IC housed in a small MSOP-10 package.
-The MIC2169 allows compact DC/DC solutions with a minimal external component count and cost.
+The MIC2169A is a high-efficiency, simple to use 500kHz PWM synchronous buck control IC housed in a small MSOP-10 package.
+The MIC2169A allows compact DC/DC solutions with a minimal external component count and cost.

-The MIC2169 operates using a 3V to 14.5V input, without the need for any additional bias voltage.
+The MIC2169A operates from a 3V to 14.5V input, without the need of any additional bias voltage.
 The output voltage can be precisely regulated down to 0.8V.
-The adaptive all N-Channel MOSFET drive scheme allows efficiencies, over 95%, across a wide load range.
+The adaptive all N-Channel MOSFET drive scheme allows efficiencies over 95% across a wide load range.

-The MIC2169 senses current across the high-side N-Channel MOSFET, eliminating the need for an expensive and lossy current-sense resistor.
-Current limit accuracy is maintained via a positive temperature coefficient that tracks the increasing $R{DS(ON)}$ of the external MOSFET.
-Additional cost and space are saved by the internal in-rush-current limiting and digital soft-start.
+The MIC2169A senses current across the high-side N-Channel MOSFET, eliminating the need for an expensive and lossy current-sense resistor.
+Current limit accuracy is maintained by a positive temperature coefficient that tracks the increasing $\mathsf{R}{\mathsf{DS}(\mathsf{ON})}$ of the external MOSFET.
+Further cost and space are saved by the internal in-rush-current limiting digital soft-start.

-The MIC2169 is available in a 10-pin MSOP package, with a wide junction operating range of -40° C to $+125^{\circ}$ C.
+The MIC2169A is available in a 10-pin MSOP package, with a wide junction operating range of -40°C to +125°C.

-All support documentation can be found on Micrel's web site at: www.micrel.com.
+All support documentation can be found on Micrel's web site at www.micrel.com.